-The principal or designee shall determine whether the allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
+Notice of Report When an allegation of bullying is reported, the principal or allegations in the report, if proven, would constitute prohibited conduct as defined by policy FFH, including dating violence and harassment or discrimination on the basis of race, color, religion, sex, gender, national origin, or disability.
 If so, the District shall proceed under policy FFH.
 If the allegations could constitute both prohibited conduct and bullying, the investigation under FFH shall include a determination on each type of conduct.